0xAgartha/ApFarmex/README.md

 #### 4. Enter in script folder:
     cd ApFarmex

-#### 5. Launch it, start the game and don't touch anything more.
+#### 5. Launch BR version, start the game and don't touch anything more.
+    python3 ApexFarmerBR.py

+#### Or launch TDM version, start the game and don't touch anything more.
     python3 ApexFarmerTDM.py
-or
-    python3 ApexFarmerBR.py

 ## Script Description